 In such situations, running the Task Manager will give the "Task Manager has been disabled by Administrator" error.
 However, there are some techniques you can use to re-enable task manager and close those harmful programs manually.
 This article contains few such simple techniques you can use to regain access to Task Managing privileges.

 - Click on Start.
 Go to Run.
-If you use Windows 8, Windows 7 or Windows Vista, go to Search.
+Alternatively, use Windows key+R keyboard shortcut.

 - Type regedit and press Enter.
 Registry Editor will start.
 If Registry Editor is also disabled, you will first need to enable registry editing.